 A very high level of fitness is required.

 Departures for the Dusky Track are on demand with a minimum of three and maximum of six people.
-Day 1 should be either a Wednesday or a Saturday.
-It is wise to have a spare day (or 2) in case of inclement weather.
+It is wise to have a spare day (or 2) and travel insurance in case of inclement weather and delay.

-Your Guided Walk package includes 5 nights accommodation on the trail in public DoC huts, all meals, helicopter ride from Te Anau to Suppe Cove across the Southern Alps ,boat trip across Lake Hauroko from the end of the track, concession and guiding fees, all equipment and maps.
+Your Guided Walk package includes 5 nights accommodation on the trail in public DoC huts, all meals, helicopter ride from Tuatapere to Supper Cove across the Southern Alps, boat trip across Lake Hauroko from the end of the track, concession and guiding fees, all equipment and maps.

 On the trail we stay in public DOC huts.
 These range from 10 to 12 person huts with open design bunks.
 They have a fire, running cold water and outside toilets.